 FAT TIRE BIKES

-- Mountain bikes can be checked out for 1 week, with 1 week guaranteed renewal.
+Our mountain bikes can typically be used from late spring through mid-fall.
+They can be checked out for 1 week with an optional 1 week renewal.
 After the 1 week renewal period, you may check it out again if no one else has it on hold.

 When can I check out bikes?

 Whenever the library is open.
-In addition to our volunteers at the circulation desk downstairs providing regular library services, we strive to have at least one person upstairs dedicated to Katahdin Gear Library at all times.
+In addition to our staff at the circulation desk upstairs providing regular library services, we strive to have at least one person downstairs dedicated to Katahdin Gear Library at all times.

 What type of bikes does the KGL lend?